 But, it’s impossible to be perfect from Google’s perspective.
 So, make sure you prioritize the ranking factors that give you the most benefit.

-To help you out, we’ve shortlisted the most important ranking factors for improving your site’s rank in search results.
+To help you out, we’ve shortlisted the most important ranking factors for ranking higher in Google search results.

 Our Top Google Ranking Factors for Boosting Page Ranks